data-umbrella/data-umbrella.github.io/_posts/2023-02-06-tiffany-career-coach.md

 Summary posted by: [Sangam SwadiK](https://www.linkedin.com/in/sangam-swadi-k/)

+Meet Tiffany Dedeaux, a data science and tech career coach.
+Learn more about her journey into coaching and how she may support your professional journey and help you navigate your career path.

 1. __Tell us about yourself.__

     I am a Career Coach that specializes in the tech sector because I am a forward-focused professional that thrives in creative environments that foster innovation.
 Having settled in the Greater Seattle Area I have loved travelling to support web developers and data scientists across the west coast from Seattle and Portland to San Fran and Los Angeles.